 In Order to Become an RD, Each of the Following Needs to be Completed:

-- Minimum of a bachelor’s degree at an accredited university approved by The Commission on Accreditation for Dietetics Education (CADE).
+- Minimum of a bachelor’s degree at an accredited university approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 The

 Dietetics (DPD) program at MSU offers you the opportunity to complete this step.

 - If you already have a bachelor’s degree, you will need to have your college

 transcript(s) evaluated by the program director to determine what additional classes will need to be taken to complete the DPD requirements for obtaining a Verification Statement.
 Please see the verification statement link for the specific policy.

 - Completion of a ACEND-accredited supervised practice program (typically 7-24 months in length) This is also referred to as a dietetic internship.

 Complete and pass a national registration examination given by the Commission on Dietetic Registration (CDR).